ssnam92/KSPies/userguide.rst

 .. todo::

-    * Need Summary
+    * Need Summary (Done?)
-    * Need to refer to installation
+    * Need to refer to installation (Done?)
-    * Need WY guide
+    * Need WY guide (Done)
-    * Need ZMP guide
+    * Need ZMP guide (Done)
     * Need a slim example of both and the helper.
-    * Probably should direct users to our upcoming paper for more scientific details.
+    * Probably should direct users to our upcoming paper for more scientific details. (??)

 Summary
     This is a broad outline on how the software is used.
-Both examples of WY and ZMP use the helper function.
+Both examples of WY and ZMP.
     For a scientific discussion and examples on use, please refer to our paper on our software.

 Installation
 ############